aamnah/notes/programming/20221103094712-write-a-fahrenheit-celsius-convertor-7-different-languages.md

 - **variables**: storing different values that can be anything and using them
 - **functions**: creating reusable chunks of code that take input, do something with it, and return an output
 - **comments**: messages that are meant for humans reading the code and the compiler/interpreter will ignore them
+- how to include chunks of code written by others, or by yourself but in different files

 ## C
 C is the godfather language, it was there before many of the modern languages and has influenced their _syntax_ as well.
 C++, Objective-C, and C# are all based on C. It's fair to say that these languages were created as a _response_ to C, or _improve_ C. Knowing C helps you understand the _raison d'être_ for a lot of programming languages and programming concepts.